tylerrleee/MonteCarloMarkovChain/README.md

 - Applies **Bayesian inference and MCMC sampling** to estimate hidden spatial fields based on observed data and prior geological knowledge.
 - Uses **variogram-based spatial modeling** to capture the statistical structure of the terrain.
 - Provides modular, flexible Python scripts and Jupyter notebooks to adapt the workflow for **different datasets, scales, and regions**.
+- Compares its mass residual loss to BedMachine

 ## Figures